Concordia University Irvine

 Eligibility: All students on a CUI I-20 who have been in-status for at least one academic year.

-Benefit: Work in a field related to student's major.
+Benefit: Work in a field related to the student's major.
 The work must be a part of the student's curriculum/required coursework.
-Student must be supervised and receive a grade for the course.
+Students must be supervised and receive a grade for the course.

 Application: Apply through the Office of Global Programs BEFORE you begin work.
 A notation must be made on your I-20.